Jasmine9003/Illumio-Coding-Challenge/README.md

 I took the entire time given to me to find an efficient solution as submitted but if I had more time, I would have added validations to all the input fields.
 I would have declared enums for all defined protocols likd TCP, UDP.

 ### Teams
-I would like to join Policy team.
+I would like to join the teams in the following preference order:
+Policy team
+Data Team
+Platform team